ucb-bar/onnxruntime-riscv/systolic_runner/docs/quantizer.md

 ## Overview

-For a general overview on the quantizer script first read the README in the `quantization` folder.
+For a general overview on the quantizer script first read the quantization.py [README](/systolic_runner/quantization/README.md)

 In short, the quantization script converts a floating point model into one where compatible operators have been replaced by int8 quantized equivalents.